askpng/solarpowered/README.md

 ### TBA - System Flatpaks
 - Evolution
 - GNOME Calendar

-### TBA - User Flatpaks
-- Bitwarden
-- Flameshot
-- Fragments
-- Spotify

-> Alternatively, the apps above will be available for installation via `yafti`.

 ## Gnome Extensions
 The following extensions are explicitly installed via `gnome-extensions` module.
 Eventually will be replaced with GSettings schemas.